Tyrrrz/Tyrrrz.me/data/blog/refactoring-using-partial-classes/index.md

 }
 ```

 As a developer reading this code for the first time, you will most likely appreciate this separation.
-When we're dealing with the notions of creating new files, we don't really care as much about how `GetPartitionFilePath` is implemented.
-Similarly, if we wanted to know how `GetPartitionFilePath` works, the rest of the code would likely act as unrelated noise.
+When we're dealing with the notions of creating new files, we don't really care as much about how `GetPartitionFilePath(...)` is implemented.
+Similarly, if we wanted to know how `GetPartitionFilePath(...)` works, the rest of the code would likely act as unrelated noise.

 One could argue that we could've instead moved our helper method to a different static class.
 That could work in some cases, especially if that method is going to be reused in other places as well.
 However, that would also make the method less discoverable, and I generally prefer to keep dependencies as close to the source as possible in order to reduce cognitive overhead.

 Note that in this example both partial definitions of the class are placed in the same file.
-Since our primary goal is to group code rather than shred it to pieces, keeping things close makes more sense.
+Since our primary goal is to group code rather than spread it around, keeping things close makes more sense.
 I would consider moving the partitions to separate files only if they get too big to keep in one place.

 ---

-This idea works especially well when combining with the ["Resource acquisition is initialization"](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) pattern.
+This idea works especially well when combining with the [_resource acquisition is initialization_](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) pattern.
 Using partial classes we can group methods responsible for initialization and separate them from the rest of the class.

 In the following example we have a class called `NativeDeviceContext` which is a wrapper for a device context resource in the Windows operating system.
-The class can be constructed by providing a handle to the native resource, but the consumers will not be doing this manually.
+The class can be constructed by providing a native resource handle, but the consumers will not be doing this manually.
 Instead, they will be calling one of the available static methods such as `FromDeviceName(...)` that will take care of the initialization for them.

 Again, let's see how it looks when we split out the static methods: